 Banglore_1924_modified

-basemap, enter the name and select the status of the waterbody.
-Click OKbanglore_lakes
+name and select the status of the waterbody.
+Click

 Style the layer based on the status column.
 This column has categorical values that can be used assign a different color to each waterbody.